The programme for the 3rd FERIA Conference can be found below

 Session 1C - OPTIMAL: Michael Saddler Building LG19

-11.05 Simulation, Process Analysis and Performance Assessment of Solvent-based Carbon Capture for Refinery
+11.15 Simulation, Process Analysis and Performance Assessment of Solvent Based Carbon Capture for Refinery

 Session 2A – CCUS 1: Michael Sadler Building Rupert Beckett